pali-english/pali-english.github.io/README.md

 For the life gone forth when laxly led
 just stirs up dust all the more.

+    "Kayirā" - should do, ought to do
+    "ce" - if
+    "kayirāthenaṁ" - then one should do it "daḷhamenaṁ" - strongly, firmly, staunchly
+    "parakkame" - strive, effort
+    "Sithilo" - lax, slack, relaxed
+    "hi" - indeed, for
+    "paribbājo" - life gone forth, religious life "bhiyyo" - more, much more
+    "ākirate" - stirs up, scatters
+    "rajaṁ" - dust

 Akataṁ dukkaṭaṁ seyyo,
 pacchā tappati dukkaṭaṁ;
 Katañca sukataṁ seyyo,